-Following a bank's adoption of FAS 155, hybrid financial instruments to which the fair value option has been applied should not be reclassified as trading assets or trading liabilities for Call Report purposes solely due to the election of this option.
-Such hybrid financial instruments should continue to be reported in the asset or liability category appropriate to the instrument.
-If a hybrid financial instrument to which the fair value option has been applied is an available-for-sale security, it should be included in available-for-sale securities on the Call Report balance sheet (Schedule RC, item 2.b); the security's fair value should be reported in both columns C and D of Schedule RC-B, Securities; and the changes in the security's fair value should be recognized in earnings.
-If a hybrid financial instrument to which the fair value of the deposit should be reported as an unamortized premium or discount, as appropriate, in item 7.a or 7.b of Schedule RC-O. Changes in the fair value of hybrid financial instruments to which the fair value option is applied should be aggregated and reported consistently in the Call Report income statement either in "Other noninterest income" (Schedule RI, item 5.I) or "Other noninterest expense" (Schedule RI, item 7.d).
+Following a bank's adoption of FAS 155, if a hybrid financial instrument to which the fair value option has been applied is a deposit liability (e.g., a time deposit), the difference between the amount actually due to the depositor and the fair value of the deposit should be reported as an unamortized premium or discount, as appropriate, in item 7.a or 7.b of Schedule RC-O (unless the bank has chosen to begin completing the revised format of Schedule RC-O).
+Changes in the fair value of hybrid financial instruments to which the fair value option is applied should be aggregated and reported in the Call Report income statement in "Other noninterest income" (Schedule RI, item 5.I).
+If the amount exceeds the disclosure threshold, it should be separately identified in Schedule RI-E, item 1.i.

 The agencies are considering the regulatory capital implications of FAS 155 and, more broadly, of the use of a fair value option.
 Except as discussed below, changes in the fair value of hybrid instruments that are recognized in earnings should be reflected in Tier 1 capital, pending further guidance from the agencies.
 In the interim, for a hybrid financial instrument to which the fair value option is applied that is an asset, the embedded derivative should not be bifurcated from the host contract for risk-based capital purposes in Schedule RC-R. For a hybrid financial instrument for which the embedded derivative is bifurcated, a bank should treat the host contract and the embedded derivative separately for risk-based capital purposes.
 For a hybrid financial instrument to which the fair value option is applied that is a liability, a bank should exclude the portion of the change in the fair value of the instrument that is attributable to a change in the bank's own creditworthiness from Tier 1 capital.
-For regulatory capital purposes, this excluded portion of the change in fair value is, in essence, an adjustment to the bank's reported retained earnings and should be taken into account in determining the Tier 1 capital subtotal (reported in Schedule RC-R, item 8) that is used to determine the regulatory capital limits on such items as servicing assets, deferred tax assets, and credit-enhancing interest-only strips.
-However, as an interim measure until the agencies revise Schedule RC-R, the excluded portion of the change in fair value should be reported in item 10 of the schedule.
+For regulatory capital purposes, this excluded portion of the change in fair value is, in essence, an adjustment to the bank's reported retained earnings and should be reported in Schedule RC-R, item 7.b, so that it is taken into account in determining the Tier 1 capital subtotal (reported in Schedule RC-R, item 8) that is used to determine the regulatory capital limits on such items as servicing assets, deferred tax assets, and credit-enhancing interest-only strips.